So you’re shooting or hunting, but you have been having trouble zeroing in; we all know how frustrating that is.

 If you zeroed in on a hot rifle, the direction of the shots might be different from the same cold rifle.

 So what temperature is it safe to set the aim?
-It’s mostly when the barrel is cold.
+It’s mostly when the barrel is COLD.

 Why?
 Because you won’t always be able to shoot in the firing range with a hot barrel.
-We also assume that a barrel at ambient temperature is a cold barrel.

 When hunting, you spend a lot of time waiting and observing your target, so you’ll probably end up with a cold barrel most of the time.